VSathya427/Hypersphere-Volume-Distribution-Analyzer/README.md

 ./ball_samp-simd
 ```

 I have pasted the output to output_simd.txt for the simd code.
-It works faster than the regular cpu version and maybe I might get result close to the one posted in piazza if I increase the number of samples.
+It works faster than the regular cpu version.
 I used 3000 samples and increasing the samples is still taking a lot of time.